drminnaar/azure-dotnet-examples/README.md

       This example shows how to implement **_One Way Messaging_** through the use of a single **_Producer_** and a single **_Consumer_**.
 In this scenario, a **_Producer_** sends a Message to a Queue.
 A **_Consumer_** of the Queue receives the Message and processes it.

+    - [Azure Storage Queue - Router]

+      This example shows how to implement a **_Router_** to distribute messages to different queues, based on message criteria.

 ---

 [Wonderland Weather .NET 6 Web API]: https://github.com/drminnaar/azure-dotnet-examples/blob/main/active-directory/WonderlandWeatherApi/README.md